 If you’ve got the time, taking the train across Canada is the best way to get across the country.
-The ride starts will take you through the Atlantic Coast, Ontario’s great lakes, through the prairies all the way to Canada’s Rocky Mountains, culminating in Vancouver city.
+This scenic journey will take you by the Atlantic Coast, Ontario’s great lakes, through the prairies to the stunning Rocky Mountains.

 How I Took the Train across Canada Twice (for free)

 Taking the train across Canada is something I always dreamed of doing, but I could never justify it on my budget.
 Then, the most serendipitous turn of events happened to me.